 Super Charging Your Profits Using S.A.M.

-You, see When I trade I always boost my profits using the power of options...
+You see… When I trade I always boost my profits using the power of options...
 And look… I know a lot of people are scared of options and they view them as super risky.
 But like anything in life… they are risky if you use them the WRONG way.
 Heck… lots of people think stocks are less risky than options… but starting out I lost all of my money on STOCKS three separate times.
 Yes, options are more volatile, but they give you a huge advantage over stocks...
 They allow you to put less money at risk while also targeting higher gains.
-And it’s how you’re able make triple or even quadruple digit gains within just mere days.
+And it’s how you’re able make triple or even quadruple digit gains within just mere days, as demonstrated by all the great examples I've shown you today.
 With stocks… that would be almost impossible..

 But if you use them correctly, like by using them with the power of S.A.M. you can actually win with potentially massive gains.
 In fact, options were critical to turning $37K into $2.7 Million for me.
 Without options, that would have never happened in 4 years.